kaspermunch/PopulationGenomicsCourse/Projects/README.md

 MICA_archaic.pdf, MICA_xchromosome.pdf or MICA_GWAS.pdf

-#### Q&A session

-We encourage you to help each other during the process.
-Feel free to approach the TA when necessary.
-We will also give you the opportunity to ask questions in a QA session that will happen on the 9th of May.

 -----------------------------------------------------------------------------------------------

 ## Population Genetics on X-chromosome

 -----------------------------------------------------------------------------------------------

-In this project you will perform an extension of the analysis done during the exercise session on selective sweeps.
-Thereby, you will try to infer signs of positive selection on the X chromosome, by comparing intraspecific variation among populations.
+In this project you will perform an extension of the analysis you did in the exercise on selective sweeps.
+You will identify regions affected by positive selection on the X chromosome by comparing within and between human populations.

 ### Investigate the following